Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Oligopolistic Competition

 A consequence of these distortions is that when the central bank commits to full information transmission at \(t=0\) and players best respond, the society incurs an ex-ante welfare loss relative to perfect competition.
 In particular, it holds

 Investors benefit from their policy influence, achieving a higher ex-ante payoff than in the perfectly competitive case.
 Indeed, it can be shown that, for each \(i\in I\),

-As one would expect, both these gaps close if the degree of competition \(N\) increases, if the welfare weight \(\alpha\) of market stability decreases, and if the structural exposure of systemic investors \(\beta\) increases.
+As one would expect, both these gaps close if the degree of competition \(N\) increases, if the welfare weight \(\alpha\) of market stability decreases, or if the structural exposure of systemic investors \(\beta\) increases.

 We have shown that when the market is not perfectly competitive, investment is generally biased, and, in the case when the central bank communicates all available information about the economy-stabilizing policy, there is, on average, a welfare loss for the society.
 Can more communication flexibility close this gap relative to perfect competition?
 Or will it instead lead to further welfare losses?
 We address this question in the next section.